Forsterite: Composition

 Pure forsterite is composed of magnesium, oxygen and silicon.
 The chemical formula is Mg_{2}SiO_{4}.
-Forsterite, fayalite (Fe_{2}SiO_{4}) and tephroite (Mn_{2}SiO_{4}) are the end-members of the olivine solid solution series; other elements such as Ni and Ca substitute for Fe and Mg in olivine, but only in minor proportions in natural occurrences.
+Forsterite, fayalite (Fe_{2}SiO_{4}) and tephroite (Mn_{2}SiO_{4}) are the end-members of the olivine solid solution series; other elements such as nickel and calcium substitute for iron and magnesium in olivine, but only in minor proportions in natural occurrences.
 Other minerals such as monticellite (CaMgSiO_{4}), an uncommon calcium-rich mineral, share the olivine structure, but solid solution between olivine and these other minerals is limited.
-Monticellite is found in contact metamorphosed dolomites.
+Monticellite is found in contact-metamorphosed dolomites.

 Geologic occurrence

 Forsterite-rich olivine is the most abundant mineral in the mantle above a depth of about 400 km; pyroxenes are also important minerals in this upper part of the mantle.
-Although pure forsterite does not occur in igneous rocks, dunite often contains olivine with forsterite contents at least as Mg-rich as Fo92 (92% forsterite – 8% fayalite); common peridotite contains olivine typically at least as Mg-rich as Fo88.
+Although pure forsterite does not occur in igneous rocks, dunite often contains olivine with forsterite contents at least as magnesium-rich as Fo92 (92% forsterite – 8% fayalite); common peridotite contains olivine typically at least as magnesium-rich as Fo88.
 Due to its high melting point, olivine crystals are the first minerals to precipitate from a magmatic melt in a cumulate process, often with orthopyroxenes.
 Forsterite-rich olivine is a common crystallization product of mantle-derived magma.
 Olivine in mafic and ultramafic rocks typically is rich in the forsterite end-member.

 Forsterite also occurs in dolomitic marble which results from the metamorphism of high magnesium limestones and dolomites.

 Nearly pure forsterite occurs in some metamorphosed serpentinites.
 Fayalite-rich olivine is much less common.
 Nearly pure fayalite is a minor constituent in some granite-like rocks, and it is a major constituent of some metamorphic banded iron formations.